Myoclonus epilepsy with ragged-red fibers

-Analysis of coupling directionality indicated that most of the couplings were driven either by the hippocampus or by the entorhinal cortex.
-During rapid discharges, there was a significant decrease of cross-correlation values.
+Analysis of coupling directionality indicated that most of the couplings were driven either by the hippocampus or the entorhinal cortex.
+During rapid discharges, there was a significant decrease in cross-correlation values.
 At high-frequency tonic discharge seizure onset, significant interactions between the hippocampus and entorhinal cortex were observed.
-The entorhinal cortex was found to be the leader structure in most of the seizures with tonic discharge in the mesial structures, whereas the hippocampus was the leader in "type 1 transition" (similar to the hypersynchronous seizure onset pattern) in which the emergence of pre-ictal spiking was followed by a rapid discharge.
+The entorhinal cortex was found to be the leader structure in most of the seizures with tonic discharge in the mesial structures, whereas the hippocampus was the leader in “type 1 transition” (similar to the hypersynchronous seizure onset pattern) in which a rapid discharge followed the emergence of pre-ictal spiking.

-In 63% of patients, volumetric measurements of entorhinal cortex demonstrated atrophy ipsilateral to the epileptic side.
-A significant correlation between the strength of entorhinal cortex-hippocampus coupling and the degree of atrophy was found.
+In 63% of patients, volumetric measurements of the entorhinal cortex demonstrated atrophy ipsilateral to the epileptic side.
+A significant correlation was found between the strength of entorhinal cortex-hippocampus coupling and the degree of atrophy.
 In patients with a normal entorhinal cortex volume, the entorhinal cortex was never the leader structure in entorhinal cortex-hippocampus coupling (16).
-Although with SEEG we have found that amygdala onset seizures are relatively infrequent, ie, constitute about 3% to 5% of psychomotor seizures (323), Gotman and Levtova reported in their phase-coherence study that the amygdala was leading in 21% of focal-mesial and 53% of regional temporal lobe seizures, and the hippocampus was leading in 48.5% of focal mesial and in 27% of regional temporal lobe seizures (107).
-In the remaining seizures, discharges were synchronous in these 2 structures.
+Although with SEEG, we have found that amygdala onset seizures are relatively infrequent, ie, constitute about 3% to 5% of psychomotor seizures (327), Gotman and Levtova reported in their phase-coherence study that the amygdala was leading in 21% of focal-mesial and 53% of regional temporal lobe seizures, and the hippocampus was leading in 48.5% of focal mesial and in 27% of regional temporal lobe seizures (109).
+In the remaining seizures, discharges were synchronous in these two structures.

 Bartolomei and colleagues also confirmed a strong unidirectional or bidirectional coupling between the amygdala and hippocampus in seizures of mesial temporal origin (17).
 In this seizure subtype, there was no significant coupling between medial and lateral structures at the beginning of the seizures.

 The mode of transhemispheric propagation is not entirely clear; it might be transcallosal after the ipsilateral frontal lobe is “ictally” activated.
 Spread to the ipsilateral neocortical temporal lobe might be seen as often as spread to the contralateral mesial temporal lobe structures without involvement of the ipsilateral neocortical temporal lobe.
-At present, there are no good estimates on the frequency of these 2 scenarios.
-Very often ipsilateral frontal or orbitofrontal cortices are invaded ictally (but this observation is based on depth recordings with the sampling error) (178; 327).
+At present, there are no good estimates on the frequency of these two scenarios.
+Often, ipsilateral frontal or orbitofrontal cortices are invaded ictally (but this observation is based on depth recordings with the sampling error) (180; 331).

-About 30% of hippocampal onset seizures appear first in the contralateral hippocampus prior to the ipsilateral or contralateral temporal neocortex.
+About 30% of hippocampal onset seizures appear first in the contralateral hippocampus before the ipsilateral or contralateral temporal neocortex.
 There is some evidence that ipsilateral frontal or orbitofrontal ictal involvement is not a necessary condition for seizure spread to the contralateral mesial temporal lobe.
-Contralateral propagation usually is accompanied by a marked disturbance or loss of consciousness.
-The mean interhippocampal seizure propagation time is around 15 seconds (328).
-A long interhippocampal seizure propagation time is predictive of surgical success (178) and was inversely correlated with cell counts in the CA4 region (285).
+Contralateral propagation is usually accompanied by a marked disturbance or loss of consciousness.
+The mean interhippocampal seizure propagation time is around 15 seconds (332).
+A long interhippocampal seizure propagation time predicts surgical success (180) and was inversely correlated with cell counts in the CA4 region (289).

-A regional but unilateral mesial temporal lobe involvement of the discharges usually is experienced as a clearly recognized aura by the patient (328).
-Lack of aura experience strongly correlates with indicators of bitemporal dysfunction such as bitemporal interictal sharp waves and bitemporal ictal propagation in scalp EEG, as well as absence of lateralized MRI sclerosis in patients with mesial temporal lobe epilepsy (270).
+A regional but unilateral mesial temporal lobe involvement of the discharges is usually experienced as a clearly recognized aura by the patient (332).
+Lack of aura experience strongly correlates with indicators of bitemporal dysfunction such as bitemporal interictal sharp waves and bitemporal ictal propagation in scalp EEG, as well as absence of lateralized MRI sclerosis in patients with mesial temporal lobe epilepsy (274).